 An enjoyable driving experience is one of the 1 Series' biggest selling-points and the flagship M135i version offers performance to rival more high-end sports cars.
 It doesn’t come cheap but the good news is that sharp responses and composed cornering are common across the 1 Series range.

 Interior quality is up there with the best in the class and the car is packed with equipment and accessories -providing strong competition for the likes of the Audi A3, Mercedes A-Class and Volkswagen Golf.

 Our choice: 116d EfficientDynamics 3dr

-Plus, there's an exciting flagship M135i petrol model, which reaches 0-62mph in just 4.9 seconds when paired with the slick eight-speed automatic gearbox.
+At the other end of the range is the flagship M135i petrol model, which reaches 0-62mph in just 4.9 seconds when paired with the slick eight-speed automatic gearbox.

 All 1 Series models corner without much body roll and show impressive rear-drive agility, while the ride is more comfortable than the equivalent Audi A3 and Mercedes A-Class.
 No matter which BMW 1 Series you choose, you're guaranteed a comfortable ride and impressive agility, meaning you don't need to opt for the top specification to truly enjoy yourself.

-This was in no doubt helped by the generous amount of safety equipment fitted as standard, including a clever five-stage traction control system, four airbags, as well as safety accessory options such as lane departure warning and automatic braking.
+This was in no doubt aided by the generous amount of standard safety equipment, including a clever five-stage traction control system, four airbags, as well as a raft of safety accessory options available such as lane departure warning and automatic braking.